Go Tutorial: Interfaces

 This interactive Go tutorial has 13 hands-on exercises.
 Estimated time: 26 minutes.

-- Define and satisfy an interface — Define a `Shape` interface with one method: `Area() float64`.
+- Define and satisfy an interface — Your turn.
+Define a `Shape` interface that requires `Area() float64`.

 - Interfaces with multiple methods — An interface can require any number of methods.
 A type must implement all of them to satisfy the interface.